quln/Leetcode-solution/README.md

 # Leetcode-solution
-This repository contain the solution of Leetcode question
+This repository contains the solution of Leetcode questions which I have solved.

+`e`- for easy level problems

+`m`- for medium level problems

+`h`- for hard level problems